romcal/romcal/docs/data-output.md

 - `name`: The [localizable name](localization.md) of the liturgical day
 - `date`: Date of the liturgical day as a ISO8601 string
 - `rank`: A key representing the [liturgical day rank](#liturgical-day-ranks)
+- `isHolyDayOfObligation`: If the current liturgical day is a [Holy Day of Obligation](https://en.wikipedia.org/wiki/Holy_day_of_obligation).
+Holy days of obligation are days on which the faithful are expected to attend Mass, and engage in rest from work and recreation.
 - `prioritized`: A optional boolean that when true, gives the liturgical day higher priority over another coinciding liturgical day even though that liturgical day has a higher-ranking type.
 This flag should be used with caution.
 - `liturgicalColors`: The [liturgical color(s)](#liturgical-colors) assigned for this liturgical day (usually follows the liturgical season but may defer if this liturgical day is a solemnity, feast or memorial)
 - `seasons`: Required: An array of string that identifies the liturgical season this liturgical day belongs to